How to choose a good massager for home use

 One person machine v two person machine

 Professional machines tend to be what are known as “two person machines".
 That simply means they are designed for practitioners to hold on patients, not patients to hold on themselves.
 One such machine we've used weighs 3.2kg.
 With that I just sat the machine on the patient and the weight of the machine is all the downward pressure I needed.
-However, if I’m doing the back of my shoulders myself I’m going to need a lighter machine with a completely different handle.
-I’m going to want something like consumer massagers you buy in places like Myers and Harvey Norman (Australian chain stores).
-They’re lighter with better shaped handles for self use.
+However, if one tries to massage the back of their shoulders with one it would be extremely difficult.
+A lighter machine with a completely different handle would be needed.
+This is what one needs for home use.

 There are two main criteria for the shape of a self usage massager.